-There are 25 weeks left before the August Primary election.
+When I started this page there were 25 weeks left before the August Primary election.
 Every Wednesday I will share an idea for how to make government work better.
 Twenty-five weeks.
 Twenty-five ideas.

 I believe that we all rise together.
 We can help Tucson prosper and we can make sure that all members of our community share in our prosperity, whether they have been here for generations or just arrived yesterday.

 I am running for Mayor to continue the successes we have seen under Mayor Rothschild, and to grow our economy even further.
 If we do it right, we can end cycles of homelessness, poverty, illiteracy, illness and prejudice.
 The strength of our community depends on the strength of our individual residents and our willingness to use our diversity to cement our unity as we create a greater Tucson together.